Jordan Tannahill: Theatre and performance

-Tannahill's plays frequently explore the nature of belief, queer identity, power relations, and the body as a political subject.
-His work has been performed across North America and Europe, particularly in Germany, where several of his plays are in state theater repertory.

-Age of Minority: Three Solo Plays

 Tannahill's first collection of plays, Age of Minority: Three Solo Plays, was published in 2013 and received Canada's Governor General's Award for English-language drama.
-The collection features three plays for solo performers: Get Yourself Home Skyler James, the true story of a young female soldier who deserts the American military, the live-streamed monologue rihannaboi95, about the fallout from a queer teenager's viral video, and Peter Fechter: 59 Minutes, which imagines the final hour in the life of Peter Fechter, an adolescent from East Berlin shot while attempting to cross the Berlin Wall in 1962.

-Late Company

-Tannahill's play Late Company, about two sets of parents seeking closure after a tragedy involving their sons, premiered in Toronto in 2014, and went on to receive multiple productions across Canada, and abroad.
-In 2017, the Finborough Theatre production of Late Company transferred to the Trafalgar Theatre on London's West End.
+His play Late Company, about two sets of parents seeking closure after a tragedy involving their sons, premiered in Toronto in 2014, and went on to receive multiple productions across Canada, and abroad, including on London's West End.
 The play's Polish translation has been running in repertory at Juliusz Słowacki Theatre in Kraków since 2021.

-Concord Floral

 Concord Floral, a play written by Tannahill, and developed and directed by Erin Brubacher and Cara Spooner over a three-year process involving Toronto-area teenagers, is a reimagining of Giovanni Boccaccio's The Decameron as a contemporary suburban ghost story.
-The play premiered in 2014 at The Theatre Centre in Toronto, and has since been produced in translation around the world, at theatres including the Volkstheater, Vienna and the Deutsches Theater (Berlin).
+The play premiered in 2014 at The Theatre Centre in Toronto, and has since been produced in translation at theatres including the Volkstheater, Vienna and the Deutsches Theater (Berlin).
 Concord Floral was a finalist for the 2016 Governor General's Award for English-language drama, and won a Dora Mavor Moore Award for 'Outstanding New Play'.

-Botticelli in the Fire & Sunday in Sodom

 Tannahill premiered a double-bill of plays, Botticelli in the Fire & Sunday in Sodom in 2016 at Canadian Stage in Toronto.
 The first play, Botticelli in the Fire, is a queer reimagining of the events leading up to the bonfire of the vanities in 1497 Florence, while the second play, Sunday in Sodom, is a retelling of the destruction of Sodom and Gomorrah from the perspective of Lot's wife.
 The plays jointly won the 2018 Governor General's Award for English-language drama.
-Botticelli in the Fire has had several subsequent productions, including at the Woolly Mammoth Theatre Company in Washington, DC and the Hampstead Theatre in London.